Pitfalls and Outlooks in Using COMET: Problems

-\paragraph{Considerations.} We note the limitations in the experimental design: 1) we assume that the paraphrased references/hypotheses are as good as the original ones and less translationese, which might be hard to verify; 2) evaluations that anchor to human judgements assume that human evaluators provide assessment solely on the quality (and do not overly insist on adequacy/translationese); 3) our comparison between COMET$^\mathrm{DA}_\mathrm{22}$ and COMET$^\mathrm{kiwiDA}_\mathrm{22}$ only shows that they do not behave the same in dealing with change in translationese without informing us which is more satisfactory.
-Investigating the above problems would be costly but interesting.
+\paragraph{Considerations.} We note the limitations of our experiments.
+First, we assume that the paraphrased references are as good as the original ones and less translationese, but we did not verify this when paraphrasing the hypotheses.
+If the hypothesis quality has been affected, we also assume that the LLM paraphrasing process affects all system outputs in an equal magnitude.
+Second, the evaluations that anchor to human judgements assume that human evaluators provide assessment solely on the quality and do not overly insist on adequacy/translationese.
+Third, our comparison between COMET$^\mathrm{DA}_\mathrm{22}$ and COMET$^\mathrm{kiwiDA}_\mathrm{22}$ only shows that they do not behave the same in dealing with change in the degree of translationese in hypotheses.